1. Westminster Abbey

 Located on the south bank of the River Thames in Battersea, south west London, this Grade-II listed coal-fired power station hasn’t been in use for more than 30 years but has recently cemented itself as one of London’s most popular landmarks.
 It is the largest brick building in Europe and is known for its lavish art deco fittings and interior.

 The Gherkin at 30 St Mary Axe is so named due to its strange vegetable-like shape.
 It is situated in the heart of London’s financial district and was designed by legendary architect Norman Foster.
 The Gherkin is often used as one of London’s best examples of brilliant contemporary architecture.
 Visit its restaurant Helix on level 39 for a 360-degree view of the London skyline.

 9. The Barbican Centre

 Another of London’s brutalist structures, the Barbican Centre hosts regular film screenings, art exhibitions and other events.
 It is surrounded by the Barbican Housing Estate, making it tricky to navigate round its multiple entrances but giving it a unique architectural feel.

 The Shard is another of London’s most famous skyscrapers.
 Renzo Piano, its designer, is said to have been inspired by London’s railway lines when building this 95-floor behemoth.
 Visit the viewing area at The Shard, The View from The Shard observatory, stay at the Shangri-La The Shard, London hotel, or visit one of The Shard’s restaurants.

 The British Museum is London’s most popular attraction by visitor number.
 Full of exhibitions of artefacts from all over the world, it is housed by the magnificent Montagu House, Bloomsbury, and has been there for more than 250 years.
 It was designed in the Greek Revival style by famous British architect Sir Robert Smirke.

 London has many bridges connecting the north with the south, each designed in a more unique and more interesting way than the last.
 Tower Bridge connects Southwark with Tower Hamlets and consists of two bridge towers tied together by two horizontal walkways.
-In 1977, the colour scheme was changed to red, white and blue to celebrate the Queen’s Silver Jubilee.
+In 1977, the colour scheme was changed to red, white and blue to celebrate Queen Elizabeth II’s Silver Jubilee.

 13. Union Chapel, Islington